IshaanAdarsh/Postgres-extension-tutorial/Quick-Start/Anatomy_of_extension.md

 7.  **Test the SQL script:** Before finalizing the SQL script file, it's essential to test it to ensure that the SQL statements execute successfully without any errors.
 Use a tool like the `psql` command-line client or a PostgreSQL GUI to execute the script and verify its functionality.

 By following this quick start guide, you can create a well-structured and functional SQL script file for your PostgreSQL extension.
-It helps developers define the extension's behavior, create necessary objects, and implement the desired functionality within the PostgreSQL database.
+It helps developers define the extension's behaviour, create necessary objects, and implement the desired functionality within the PostgreSQL database.

-# 2. Control File:
+# 2) Control File:

 A Control file, also known as a control file template or control file script, is an essential component of a PostgreSQL extension.
 It provides metadata and configuration information necessary for the installation, upgrade, and management of the extension.